AlxHnr/chicken-builder/README.md

 Please mind that *INSTALL_PREFIX* must be set before you build Chicken-builder.

-## Uninstalling Dlaunch
+### Uninstallation

-Uninstalling is pretty much like installing.
-Just make sure, that *INSTALL_PREFIX* is set exactly like during its installation.
-Then run `make uninstall` from the source directory.
+Uninstallation is pretty much like installation.
+Just make sure, that *INSTALL_PREFIX* is setup exactly like during its installation.
+Then run `make uninstall` from Chicken-builder's source directory.

 ## Project structure